prashantgupta24/activity-tracker/README.md

 ## Output

 The above code created a tracker with all (`Mouse-click`, `Mouse-movement` and `Screen-Change`) handlers activated.
-The `heartbeat` frequency is set to 60 seconds, i.e. every 60 seconds I received a `heartbeat` which mentioned all activities that were captured.
+The `heartbeat frequency` is set to 60 seconds, i.e. every 60 seconds I received a `heartbeat` which mentioned all activities that were captured.

 ```
-INFO[2019-03-30T14:50:17-07:00] starting activity tracker with 60 second frequency ...
+INFO[2019-03-30T15:52:01-07:00] starting activity tracker with 60s heartbeat and 5s worker frequency...

-INFO[2019-03-30T14:51:17-07:00] activity detected in the last 60 seconds.
+INFO[2019-03-30T15:53:01-07:00] activity detected in the last 60 seconds.

-INFO[2019-03-30T14:51:17-07:00] Activity type:
+INFO[2019-03-30T15:53:01-07:00] Activity type:
-INFO[2019-03-30T14:51:17-07:00] activityType : mouse-click times: 3
+INFO[2019-03-30T15:53:01-07:00] activityType : screen-change times: 7
-INFO[2019-03-30T14:51:17-07:00] activityType : cursor-move times: 5
+INFO[2019-03-30T15:53:01-07:00] activityType : mouse-click times: 10
-INFO[2019-03-30T14:51:17-07:00] activityType : screen-change times: 3
+INFO[2019-03-30T15:53:01-07:00] activityType : cursor-move times: 12
 ```

 ## How it works

+There are 2 primary configs required for the tracker to work:

+- `HeartbeatFrequency `

+> The frequency at which you want the heartbeat (in seconds, default 60s)

+- `WorkerFrequency`

+> The frequency at which you want the checks to happen within a heartbeat (default 60s).

-The activity tracker gives you a `heartbeat` object every 60 seconds, but there is something else to understand here.
-In order for the tracker to know how many times you moved the cursor, it needs to query the mouse movement library which gets the actual mouse cursor position.
-Ideally, I should be checking this every second to see if the mouse moved, but that will prove very
+The activity tracker gives you a `heartbeat` object every 60 seconds, that is based on the `HeartbeatFrequency `. but there is something else to understand here.
+In order for the tracker to know how many times an activity occured, or how many times you moved the cursor for example, it needs to query the mouse movement library `n` number of times.
+That's where the `WorkerFrequency` comes into play.

+The `WorkerFrequency` tells the tracker how many times to query for each of the handlers in the tracker within a heartbeat.
+If you are just concerned whether any activity happened within a heartbeat or not, you can set it to the same as `HeartbeatFrequency`.

+If you want to know how many times an activity occured within a heartbeat, you might want to set the `WorkerFrequency` to a low value, so that it keeps quering the handlers.

-## Example
+## Another example

-Suppose you want to track Activities A, B and C on your machine, and you want the tracker to monitor every 5 minutes.
+Suppose you want to track Activities A, B and C on your machine, and you want a heartbeat every 5 minutes.
 What it would do then is to send you heartbeats every 5 minutes, and each heartbeat would contain whether any of A, B or C occured within those 5 minutes, and if so, at what times.

 As another example, let's say you want to monitor whether there was any mouse click on your machine and you want to be monitor every 5 minutes.
 What you do is start the `Activity Tracker` with just the `mouse click` handler and `heartbeat` frequency set to 5 minutes.
 The `Start` function of the library gives you a channel which receives a `heartbeat` every 5 minutes, and it has details on whether there was a `click` in those 5 minutes, and if yes, the times the click happened.